 If you have queries regarding an existing grant from DFF, you should contact the Administration and Grants Unit in the Danish Agency for Institutions and Educational Grants, which manages the administration of grants from DFF.
 You may contact the unit by telephone at +45 3392 9200 between 9am and 12 noon on weekdays or by email: bevilling@ufm.dk.
-On the unit's website, you can find answers to the most frequently asked questions regarding grants: www.ufm.dk/en/research-and-innovation/administration-of-grants?set_language=en&cl=en
+On the unit's website, you can find answers to the most frequently asked questions regarding grants.